-Tenerife is an amazing winter holiday destination, a perfect escape from dark and chilly European winter.
-Average winter temperatures are above 20 C degrees during the daytime and the ocean temperature is about the same.
-When it comes to things to do, there is surely no shortage of cool activities, including volcano visit, fantastic natural pools, theme parks.
-And Tenerife has many hiking routes, including the Masca Gorge Walk which probably the most famous route in Tenerife.
+Masca in Tenerife is an amazing winter holiday destination, a perfect escape from the dark and chilly European winter.
+Masca is a stunning mountain village very different to what you might expect of Tenerife.
+The average winter temperatures are above 20 C degrees during the daytime and the ocean temperature is about the same.
+When it comes to things to do in Tenerife, there is surely no shortage of cool activities, including volcano visit, fantastic natural pools, theme parks.
+And Masca, Tenerife has many hiking routes, including the Masca Gorge Walk which probably the most famous hiking route in Tenerife.

 Masca Tenerife Gorge walk

 hiking Time: 3-4 hours

 The Masca walk in Tenerife is certainly not for everyone!
 You need to be sure about your health and skills before you start descending from the village towards the ocean.
 Bad knees, back pain and weak legs can cost you some serious injuries.
 There is nothing wrong with turning back once you realize you aren’t fit enough.

 The popular Tenerife trail is very isolated and has no access to public transport, no roads and difficult even for a helicopter to reach.
 If something happens on the Masca trail, evacuation will be very tricky and expensive.
 That’s why the guides evaluate everyone before starting the tour and sometimes they do send people back.